GambitGamesLLC/unity-neuroguide-manager/README.md

 NeuroGuideManager.Options
 - showDebugLogs (bool): Enables or disables internal state logs in the Unity console.
 - enableDebugData (bool): Enables simulated data for testing without a headset.
 Allows keyboard input (Up/Down arrows) to simulate the reward state.
+- udpAddress (string): The IP address to listen to for UDP messages from the NeuroGuide hardware.
+Defaults to "127.0.0.1".
+- udpPort (int): The UDP port to listen for NeuroGuide updates on.
+Defaults to 50000.

 NeuroGuideExperience.Options
 - showDebugLogs (bool): Enables or disables experience-related logs.
 - totalDurationInSeconds (float): The total amount of time the user must be in the reward state to reach 100% progress (a normalized value of 1.0).
 Progress decreases when not in the reward state.

 -----